end41r/diffie-hellmann/README.md

-# diffy-hellmann
+# diffie-hellmann
-A representation of diffy-hellmann algorithm (DHA) used for symmetric encryption.
+A representation of diffie-hellmann algorithm (DHA) used for symmetric encryption.

 ```
-gcc main.c diffy-hellmann.c -o diffy_hellmann
+gcc main.c diffie-hellmann.c -o diffie_hellmann
 ```